Backing Up and Restoring Servers

 that was used to manage your old instance.
 If you are using a new Admin

-Workstation you will need to copy the directory ~amnesia/Persistent/securedrop
+Workstation you will need to first install the

 If you have not already done so, back up the existing installation.
 The instructions below assume that the backup has been created and renamed